mdavids/rfc/content/draft-davids-forsalereg-16.md

 "ACME-") is one possible approach.
 However, this is left to the implementor, as it is not enforced in this document.
 In this case, ACME would recognize its content tag and interpret it as intended.
-This example uses Base64 encoding to avoid escaping and ensure printable characters, though this is also **OPTIONAL** and not required.
+This example uses Base64 encoding to avoid escaping and ensure printable characters, though this is **OPTIONAL** and not required.

 ### ftxt
-This content tag is intended to contain human-readable text that conveys information to interested parties.
+This content tag is intended to contain human-readable text that conveys additional information to interested parties.
 For example:

 ~~~
 _for-sale IN TXT "v=FORSALE1;ftxt=Call for info."